davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 ## Canary Deployment

-A canary rollout is a deployment strategy where the operator releases a new version of their application to a small percentage of the production traffic.
+A canary deployment is a strategy where the operator releases a new version of their application to a small percentage of the production traffic.
+This small percentage may test the new version and provide feedback.
+If the new version is working well the operator may increase the percentage, till all the traffic is using the new version.
+Unlike Blue/Green, canary deployments are smoother, and failures have limited impact.
-TODO add more info

 ## Shop application

 We are going to use very simple applications to test canary deployment.
 We have created two Quarkus applications `Products` and `Discounts`